-As noted in section 1.4, I assume that concord is a subcase of feature valuation via the Agree relation of Chomsky 2000, 2001.
-Recall my proposal that the grammatical gender of nouns is a formal, uninterpretable feature, satisfying Chomsky's Activity Condition.
-Unlike a DP's uCase, nominal gender never deactivates because Agree does not determine its value (Carstens 2010, 2011, adapting Nevins's 2005 view of deactivation).
-For this reason, concord is iterable.
+As noted in section 1.4, I assume that there are no specialized mechanisms required for concord (Carstens 2000), which I take to be a subcase of feature valuation via the Agree relation of Chomsky 2000, 2001.

+I assume that the grammatical gender of nouns is a formal, uninterpretable feature, satisfying the Activity Condition of Chomsky 2000, 2001.
+Unlike uCase of a DP, nominal gender never deactivates because Agree does not determine or tamper with its value (Carstens 2010, 2011).
+For this reason concord is iterable.

-Following Hiraiwa 2001, there are no intervention effects for many-to-one probe-goal relations like (28)a,b (= a partial derivation for (3)a, which I reproduce in (28)c).
-13
+Adapting a proposal of Hiraiwa 2001, there are no intervention effects for many-to-one probe-goal relations like Error!
+Reference source not found.a,b (a partial derivation for (3)a, reproduced in (28)c).13 c. chi-tunzi ch-abwino ch-a Lucy 7-picture 7-nice 7-of 1Lucy 'Lucy's nice picture'